danbev/faas-wasi-runtime-image/README.md

 It is currently under development and very incomplete.

+The idea here is to enable WebAssembly modules, possibly using the WebAssembly System Interface (WASI), to be executed as OpenShift Cloud Function.
+An end user could have a WASM module they would like to expose as a function.

 ## Source to Image

 This image may also be used as a [source to image builder](https://github.com/openshift/source-to-image).